-Besides from that, we need to encourage more forums that are building capacity for women in IT.
+Besides that, we need to encourage more forums that are building capacity for women in IT.
 One of such forums is AfCHIX which continues to impart skills development in young women in ICT.

-AfCHIX gives girls an opportunity to be better at their skills and thus compete favourably for jobs.
+AfCHIX gives girls an opportunity to be better at their skills and thus compete favorably for jobs.
 It also links them to opportunities to attend conferences such as the Grace Hopper Conference which is one of the biggest women in technology conference that brings together thousands of women from all walks of life in the technology sector.

 As someone who helps women start businesses, what are your top five tips for start-ups?

 I draw my lessons from my start-up and I will share those with other start-ups.